SusanRatiLane/appinventor-sources/appinventor/docs/markdown/reference/components/maps.md

 ## Map  {#Map}

+<p>A two-dimensional container that renders map tiles in the background and allows for multiple
+ Marker elements to identify points on the map.
+Map tiles are supplied by OpenStreetMap contributors and the the United States Geological Survey.</p>
+ <p>The Map component provides three utilities for manipulating its boundaries with App Inventor.
+ First, a locking mechanism is provided to allow the map to be moved relative to other components on the Screen.
+Second, when unlocked, the user can pan the Map to any location.
+At this new location, the &quot;Set Initial Boundary&quot; button can be pressed to save the current Map coordinates to its properties.
+Lastly, if the Map is moved to a different location, for example to add Markers off-screen, then the &quot;Reset Map to Initial Bounds&quot; button can be used to re-center the Map at the starting location.</p>

 ### Properties  {#Map-Properties}

 {:.properties}

 {:id="Map.BoundingBox" .list .bo} *BoundingBox*
-: Bounding box for the map stored as [[North, West], [South, East]].
+: Property for BoundingBox

 {:id="Map.CenterFromString" .text .wo} *CenterFromString* : <p>Set the initial center coordinate of the map.
-The value is specified as a comma-separated pair of decimal latitude and longitude coordinates, for example, <code>42.359144, -71.093612</code>.</p><p>In blocks code, it is recommended for performance reasons to use SetCenter with numerical latitude and longitude rather than convert to the string representation for use with this property.</p>
+The value is specified as a comma-separated pair of decimal latitude and longitude coordinates, for example,
+ <code>42.359144, -71.093612</code>.</p>
+ <p>In blocks code, it is recommended for performance reasons to use SetCenter with numerical
+ latitude and longitude rather than convert to the string representation for use with this property.</p>

 {:id="Map.EnablePan" .boolean} *EnablePan*
-: Enable two-finger panning of the Map
+: Property for EnablePan

 {:id="Map.EnableRotation" .boolean} *EnableRotation*
 : Enable rotating the map based on the user's orientation.